lgorissen/k4d/lab 28/README.md

 # 28. Kubernetes API Server: curl from within a Pod

 The DownwardAPI volume provides access to some metadata of a Pod and its Containers.
-But sometimes you will want to more.
-Then, you have talk directly to the Kubernetes API Server!
+But sometimes you'll want more.
+Then, you have to talk directly to the Kubernetes API Server!

-In this and the next couple of labs, we will show several ways to access the Kubernetes API Server:
+In this one and the next couple of labs, we will show several ways to access the Kubernetes API Server:

 - **lab 27:** Use *curl and the kubectl proxy*
 - **lab 28:** Use *curl - from within a Pod*